MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Get-AzureKeyVaultKey.md

 PS C:\>Get-AzureKeyVaultKey -VaultName 'Contoso' -KeyName 'ITPfx' -IncludeVersions
 ```

-This command gets all versions the key named ITPfx in the key vaultnamed Contoso.
+This command gets all versions the key named ITPfx in the key vault named Contoso.

 ### Example 4: Get a specific version of a key
 ```
 PS C:\>$Key = Get-AzureKeyVaultKey -VaultName 'Contoso' -KeyName 'ITPfx' -Version '5A12A276385949DB8B5F82AFEE85CAED'
 ```

 This command gets a specific version of the key named ITPfx in the key vault named Contoso.
 After running this command, you can inspect various properties of the key by navigating the $Key object.

-### Example 5: Get all the keys that have been deleted but not purged for this key vault.
+### Example 5: Get all the keys that have been deleted but not purged for this key vault
 ```
 PS C:\>Get-AzureKeyVaultKey -VaultName 'Contoso' -InRemovedState
 ```

 This command gets all the keys that have been previously deleted, but not purged, in the key vault named Contoso.

-### Example 6: Gets the key ITPfx that has been deleted but not purged for this key vault.
+### Example 6: Gets a key that has been deleted but not purged for this key vault
 ```
 PS C:\>Get-AzureKeyVaultKey -VaultName 'Contoso' -KeyName 'ITPfx' -InRemovedState
 ```

 This command gets the key ITPfx that has been previously deleted, but not purged, in the key vault named Contoso.

-This command will return metadata such as the deletion date, and the scheduled purging date of this deleted key.
+This command returns metadata such as the deletion date, and the scheduled purging date of this deleted key.

 ## PARAMETERS